CochinoChingon/sucias/_posts/2022-05-16-the-problem-with-confidence.md

 ---
 title: The Problem with Confidence
 date: 2022-05-16
-excerpt: "Confidence, what does it mean?"
+excerpt: "Confidence, what does it mean?
+Do you need it to find a girlfriend?"
 header:
   overlay_image: /images/show-logo.png
   overlay_filter: 0.5